 - If you see an injured animal, ask at your hotel for the nearest animal rescue and inform them, or if you can, take them to the vet, but be aware you will need to pay all costs.

 - Bringing an animal home: is generally not recommended by many animal welfare organisations, but possible, especially within the EU.
 First, be sure that the animal does not belong to anyone.
 Generally, animals must be checked, vaccinated and issued with a pet passport.
 So you will need a vet.
 Check with your airline if it takes animals.
 Pets can be transported in the cabin (tends to be safer) and in the hold (must be considered for larger animals) and of course their flights must be booked.
-Here is a list of some airlines’ pet travel policy, and a really useful guide is also on Officialpethotels, but it is probably best to check directly with the airline, and also book the animal on the flight.
+Here is a list of some airlines’ pet travel policy, but it is probably best to check directly with the airline, and also book the animal on the flight.
 At present, Lufthansa and Germanwings, KLM, Air France, Austrian Airlines and Vueling, among others, carry pets in the cabin.

 - Last not least: Look at home whether any animal welfare organisations nearby has co-operations with Greece (or other countries), become a member, donate or help out.
 Or consider donating to the Greek Animal Welfare Fund which runs neutering programmes all over the country where vets are not easily accessible.
 In some Northern European countries, private shelters work with Greek or Spanish, sometimes Russian animal protection organisations and regularly have animals for adoption.